subrat-kumar-padhi/ResponsiveCssGridWebsite/README.md

 # ResponsiveCssGridWebsite
 Html Responsive website using css, media query, flex

-This Repo contains codes related to css grid , media query , flex Here you can find HTML layout with the all the css.
+This Repo contains codes related to css grid , media query , flex (Mobile first approcah) Here you can find HTML layout with the all the css.

 New to HTML & CSS .
 Just a learner.